maxence-charriere/go-app/docs/web/documents/components.md

 ### OnNav

-A component is navigated when a page where it is the body root is loaded, reloaded or navigated from an anchor link or an HREF change.
+A component is navigated when a page is loaded, reloaded, or navigated from an anchor link or an HREF change.

-When the [Navigator](https://pkg.go.dev/github.com/maxence-charriere/go-app/v6/pkg/app#Navigator) interface is implemented, the `OnNav()` method is called each time the component is navigated.
+When the [Navigator](/reference#Navigator) interface is implemented, the `OnNav()` method is called each time the component is navigated.

 ```go
 type foo struct {